googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Eligibility Criteria

-Mensa India tests only on children over 10 years of age.
+Mensa India tests only children over 10 years of age.
 However, there is no such age limit for joining this society.
 Thus, if a child below 10 years gives the results of the authorized intelligence tests that meet the score criteria, are eligible to get recruited in Mensa.

 5. GRE - USA and Canada